 Page Authority and Domain Authority are metrics which Moz developed to predict how well a page will rank in a search results page.
 You can test your sites domain and page authority here

-It is important to monitor bounce rate and keep it manageable, ie a low bounce rate means that people are reading more than one page on your website.
+It is important to monitor the bounce rate and keep it manageable, ie a low bounce rate means that people are reading more than one page on your website.
 Many news sites have a high bounce rate because people often go on to read only one story and drop off.
 However, if there are many pages on the website and especially if people from an organic search are showing a high bounce rate it is important to use tools and techniques to keep them on the site longer.
 Site speed is an important factor in reducing bounce rate.
 Having a slow website will drastically decrease user interaction.

 You will notice that websites with HTTPS in the URL are those with an SSL certificate installed.
 The SSL certificate will encrypt data, making it more difficult for hackers to gain access to the website.
 Google has said it will eventually prioritise websites with SSL certificates.

 Google looks for social shares of articles.
-Make it easy for people to share your content onto social media.
+Make it easy for people to share your content on social media.
 If Google sees a lot of activity on social media it could rank your article and website higher.